prakalp-shiprocket/prakalp-shiprocket/README.md

 - 👋 Hi, I’m @prakalp_varshney.
 - 👀 I’m skilled in multiple Web and Desktop technologies.
-- 🌱 I’m currently learning MERN, GraphQL.
+- 🌱 I’m currently planning to release some rockets in GO.
 - 📫 How to reach me - prakalp.varshney@shiprocket.com || +91-9058478126
+- 🎮 Also a Pro Gamer

 <!---
 prakalp-shiprocket/prakalp-shiprocket is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.